 When you provision local storage at installation time, ensure that you allocate at least the recommended 500 GB for file system cache.
 Otherwise, Storage Gateway generates a warning message.

 The maximum size of the write buffer, however, is an important part of determining the cache size.
 The write buffer size increases when data is ingested in Storage Gateway and decreases after the data is uploaded to the cloud.
-The write buffer cannot be removed from file system cache.
+The write buffer cannot be removed from the file system cache.

 Use the following guidelines to determine the appropriate setting for the write buffer:

-- Calculate the amount of data that is ingested on any typical day or a week in Storage Gateway.
+- Calculate the amount of data that is ingested on any typical day or week in Storage Gateway.
 Also, calculate the amount of data that is ingested over a time period, based on the available bandwidth or historical data.
-Ensure that the difference between these calculations do not exceed the write buffer size.
+Ensure that the difference between these calculations does not exceed the write buffer size.